spotify/quickstart/README.md

 {
   runtime: 'quickstart/runtime/browser', // override the default runtime, defaults to quickstart/runtime/browser
   transforms: [], // which transforms to use, defaults to none
-  processors: {}, // which processors to use for each file extension, defaults to none, except embedded ones such as .js and .json.
+  parsers: {}, // which parsers to use for each file extension, defaults to none, except embedded ones such as .js and .json.
   compress: false, // optimize and mangle the ast and JavaScript output
   output: true, // generates the (compressed if {compress: true}) JavaScript output, defaults to true
   sourceMap: false, // generates the (compressed if {compress: true}) source map, defaults to false